One of the most common questions I get as a language learner and aspiring polyglot is how to learn multiple languages at the same time.

 Tip #3: Make the Most of “Down Time”

 My third tip, and probably my most useful tip is to make the most of your down time.
 When you’re not slaving over a textbook or a course, try to find ways to incorporate your target language or target languages in your everyday life whether that means you listen to the radio in your target language or watch movies or TV in your target language or read books in that language.

 Further, take advantage of the fact that we live in the 21st century, and technology is our biggest ally for learning foreign languages.
 Apps are perhaps some of the best and most convenient ways to incorporate languages in your everyday life—you can study on the train or during lunch or even on the toilet.
-Some obvious apps include Duolingo and Memrise, but my recent favourite is called Flash Academy.
+Some obvious apps include Duolingo and Memrise, but other favourites include Flash Academy and LingQ.

 Tip #4: Have a Schedule